janjagusch/cloud-engineer-prep-course/docs/learning-resources/udemy-course/02_introduction_to_cloud_computing_with_gcp.md

 ## What is Cloud Computing?

-* rent instead of own resources
+* Rent instead of own resources
-* pay what you use
+* Pay what you use
-* elastic resource allocation
+* Elastic resource allocation
-* specialized services
+* Specialized services
-    * machine learning
+    * Such as achine learning

 ## GCP Computing Services